-After giving further effect to our issuance and sale of 9,000,000 shares of our common stock in this offering at an assumed initial public offering price of \$8.00 per share, the estimated price set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and the issuance of 58,754 shares of common stock subsequent to March 31, 2021, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$84.7 million, or \$3.05 per share.
+After giving further effect to our issuance and sale of 9,000,000 shares of our common stock in this offering at the initial public offering price of \$8.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and the issuance of 58,754 shares of common stock subsequent to March 31, 2021, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$84.7 million, or \$3.05 per share.
 This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$1.95 to existing stockholders and immediate dilution of \$4.95 per share in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$8.00 Historical net tangible book value (deficit) per share as of March 31, 2021 \$(2.44) Increase per share attributable to the pro forma adjustment described above 3.54 Pro forma net tangible book value per share as of March 31, 2021 1.10 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing com nmon stock in this offering 1.95 Pro forma as adjusted net tangible book value per share after this offering 3.05 Dilution per share to new investors purchasing common stock in this offering 3.05 \$4.95
+Initial public offering price per share \$8.00 Historical net tangible book value (deficit) per share as of March 31, 2021 \$(2.44) Increase per share attributable to the pro forma adjustment described above 3.54 Pro forma net tangible book value per share as of March 31, 2021 1.10 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing common stock in this offering 1.95 Pro forma as adjusted net tangible book value per share after this offering 3.05 Dilution per share to new investors purchasing common stock in this offering 3.05 \$4.95